Telemeter (pay television): Paramount investment

-Unlike most early pay television methods, Telemeter did not lease spectrum space.
-Instead, it used wires, which provided a direct link between the subscriber and the television studio.
-The system did not interfere with the closed-spectrum television signals, but rather used a closed circuit system working with a film chain.
-The service was offered in three channels available to its subscribers who could choose from one of the three using a dial located on the box.
-The box would be installed at the television set to receive the scrambled signals onto low-VHF channels (usually channels 5 or 6) for descrambling.
+Telemeter was a pay television method that differed from most early systems in that it did not rent out spectrum space.
+Instead, it utilized a wired connection to create a direct link between the subscriber and the television studio.
+This approach had the advantage of not interfering with traditional closed-spectrum television signals, as Telemeter used a closed circuit system that operated with a film chain.
+Subscribers had access to three channels that could be selected using a dial on the Telemeter box, which was installed at the television set.
+The box received scrambled signals that were transmitted onto low-VHF channels (typically channels 5 or 6) for descrambling.
+With Telemeter, customers could enjoy high-quality television programming without any disruption to other broadcast signals.